lnicholson/ansible-azure-provisioning/README.md

 Now, create a new service principal.
 You will have to provide a new service principal name and and supply a new password:

-| az ad sp create-for-rbac --name MeetupDemo --password Meetup123!
+| az ad sp create-for-rbac --name MeetupDemo

+**NOTE** Per Microsoft, Azure CLI as of version 2.0.68 has deprecated the --password parameter to prevent the use of weak passwords.
+See [Azure Service-Principle-Latest](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest "Azure Service-Principle-Latest")

 This will produce an "App Registration" entry under the Active Directory section of your Azure console.
 It creates a service principal, and the json object returns two more items you need for your authentication file (secrets.yml) in these playbooks.
+The password will be randomly generated for you by Azure.

 Microsoft Returned Value | Value used in credentials file
 -------------------------| ------------------------------